 Sustainable Lawyering: An Introduction to Mindfulness for 1Ls

-In Fall 2014, the Mindfulness Initiative will offer for the third time a non-credit Introduction to Mindfulness for 1Ls.
+Since Fall 2012, the Mindfulness Initiative has offered a non-credit Introduction to Mindfulness for 1Ls.
 The course is designed to equip first-year student with skills to be more effective in their studies, and to be balanced and happy during the challenges of first year and beyond.

 "A great experience that helped me become a more balanced individual.
 I really recommend it."